 You will know you have the lens tilted correctly if the area you are drawing the eye to comes into sharp focus.
 If it doesn’t, adjust the tilt slightly and try again.
 For example, I use the grid in my viewfinder to help me determine where my most important point of focus falls in the frame and I tilt accordingly.
 If you have focus peaking technology in your camera, use that to help you attain focus.
 In the image below, I have determined that I want the bright yellow center of the flower in sharpest focus.
-I tilted the lens slightly the right.
+I tilted the lens slightly to the right.

 #3: Be Creative with Bokeh Blades

 What are these crazy bokeh blades?
 The bokeh blades, pictured below, add a playful and creative feature to the lens.
 Try engaging the blades in front of the lens, swivel them into different positions (horizontal, vertical or diagonal) and play with creating interesting texture and lines to your background.
 The blades work best when you include background that is separated from your subject.
 So pull back a bit.
 Also, include more background so that the texture is more apparent.
 When using the bokeh blades you are shooting at an aperture more equivalent to f/5.
 If that look doesn’t suit you, simply push them back and embrace the simple and beautiful bokeh and blur the lens produces without the blades.
-The images below compare the same flower using the bokeh blades (left) and pushing them back (right).

 #4 – Don’t Forget to Capture Macro Photography Images.